1 University Station, B3700

 My first book, Cosas de hombres.
 Escritores y caudillos en la literatura latinoamericana del siglo XX (Argentina: 2008, Beatriz Viterbo Editoras) is an analysis of the aesthetics of masculinity in novels about strong men.
 I analyze how writers use the figure of the tyrant to criticize a political regime, while displaying an attraction to his particular masculine identity.
 The book also explores how female and male writers negotiate in different ways their own identity as authors when it comes to represent power.

 My interest in the connection between politics, violence and representation led me to look carefully at the ways in which the traffic of illegal drugs is portrayed in literature.
 Narrating Narcos.
-Stories from Culiacán and Medellín (forthcoming Pittsburgh University Press) is a comparative case study of the ways in which this phenomenon is lived and represented in two of the most important cities linked to the history of narcotrafficking in Mexico and Colombia.
+Culiacán and Medellín (Pittsburgh University Press, 2013) is a comparative case study of the ways in which this phenomenon is lived and represented in two of the most important cities linked to the history of narcotrafficking in Mexico and Colombia.